Developer Guide

 The following diagram shows the sequence diagram and the object diagram of the addition of a book.
 Firstly the user types in an add command.

-The example which is shown in the above diagrams is the addition of a book with the title 1984
+The example which is shown in the above diagrams is the addition of a book with the title 1984, ID 91 and authored by George Orwell,

 with the full command being add b t/1984 i/91 a/George Orwell